oh-jinsu/typesafe-dynamo/README.md

 ])
 ```

-It's going to find every john but from the oldest.
+It's going to find every John but from the oldest.

 ## ScanOperation

 This is a type-safe version scan operation of DynamoDB.
-You have 4 functions by which you can manipulate paramters: `filter`, `nextOf`, `select`, `limit`.
-But everything is just the same with the `QueryOperation`.
+You have 4 functions by which you can manipulate parameters: `filter`, `nextOf`, `select`, and `limit`.
+But everything is just the same as with `QueryOperation`.

 ```ts
 type User = {